 A covered account that has been inactive for a reasonably lengthy period of time is used (taking into consideration the type of account, the expected pattern of usage and other relevant factors).

-Mail sent to the customer is returned repeatedly as undeliverable although transactions continue to be conducted in connection with the customer's covered account.
+Mail sent to the account owner is returned repeatedly as undeliverable although transactions continue to be conducted in connection with the account owner's covered account.

-The University is notified that the customer is not receiving paper account statements.
+The University is notified that the account owner is not receiving paper account statements.

-The University is notified of unauthorized charges or transactions in connection with a customer's covered account.
+The University is notified of unauthorized charges or transactions in connection with a account owner's covered account.

-540.00 Notice from Customers, Victims of Identity Theft, Law Enforcement Authorities, or Other Persons Regarding Possible Identity Theft in Connection with Covered Accounts Held by the University
+550.00 Notice from Students, Customers, Victims of Identity Theft, Law Enforcement Authorities, or Other Persons Regarding Possible Identity Theft in Connection with Covered Accounts Held by the University

-The University is notified by a customer, a victim of identity theft, a law enforcement authority, or any other person that it has opened a fraudulent account for a person engaged in identity theft.
+The University is notified by a student, a customer, a victim of identity theft, a law enforcement authority, or any other person that it has opened a fraudulent account for a person engaged in identity theft.

-550.00 Other Red Flags
+560.00 Other Red Flags